Treats infections. This medicine is an antibiotic.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, muscle problems, nerve problems, or if you are on dialysis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, muscle problems, nerve problems, or if you are on dialysis.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.